Lolisolera/Keeper-App/README.md

 To run this app:

-* Clone the Repository - Open a terminal and run: git clone https://github.com/your-username/your-repo-name.git cd your-repo-name
+* Clone the Repository:
+Open a terminal and run: git clone https://github.com/Lolisolera/Keeper-App.git cd Keeper-App

+* Install Dependencies:
+Ensure you have Node.js installed, then install dependencies with: npm install

+* Run the App
+Start the app locally with: npm start

+* Use the App
+You can now add or delete tasks in the to-do list as intended!

+* Alternatively use the app live here: https://nvv97h.csb.app/